aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Feedback Mechanisms.md

 ### Examples
 - When the stomach content becomes too acidic, the release of *gastrin* is inhibited.
 Lower levels of gastrin in the blood cause gastric glands to secrete less gastric juice.
-- Androgens carried in blood help maintain homeostasis by inhibiting secretion of both FSH and LH.
+- Androgens carried in blood help maintain homeostasis by inhibiting secretion of both *FSH and LH*.
-- The production of red blood cells in the bone marrow is controlled by a negative-feedback mechanism that is sensitive to the amount of oxygen reaching the tissues via the blood.
+- The production of red blood cells in the *bone marrow* is controlled by a negative-feedback mechanism that is sensitive to the amount of oxygen reaching the tissues via the blood.

 ## Positive Feedback Mechanism

-Positive feedback means that as more of a product accumulates, the process that creates it speeds up and more of the product is produced.
+Positive feedback means that as more of a product accumulates, the process that creates it *speeds up* and **more of the product** is produced.

-If we take a look at any system at homeostasis, a positive feedback mechanism generally moves the system further away from the target of equilibrium.
-Therefore, positive feedback mechanisms are rare in bi
+If we take a look at any system at **homeostasis**, a positive feedback mechanism generally moves the system *further away from the target of equilibrium*.
+Therefore, positive feedback mechanisms are **rare** in biological systems.

+###